Gin-Quin/Fa/documentation/advanced/owned-references.md

 ```

-## Lifetime of a owned reference
+## Lifetime of an owned reference

 The lifetime of an owned reference is the same as the lifetime of the collection that owns it.

 Since, in Fa, variables are destroyed at the end of their scope, it's actually impossible to have a reference that outlives its collection.

-Unless you return it in a function, in that case it's automatically copied into a new object:
+Unless you return it from a function; in that case it's automatically copied into a new object:

 ```fa
 function createPerson = (): Person => {